A short biography

 To learn more about my work, please view my CV.
 All photographs on this site are available for purchase.
 A selection of immediately available prints can be found in Prints.
 Larger formats of the pigment ink prints are available through Stinehour Editions.
 For portrait sittings, print orders and all other inquiries, please contact me through the button below.

 To view my work as a designer of websites:

 nomen est omen

-Linda Elvira Piedra is the name I was given at birth, and the name with which my photographs were first published in 1996, when I photographed Dead Can Dance for 4AD Records.
-I began to be called Elvira in 1997, and a few years later decided that I wished to be known by that name.
+Linda Elvira Piedra is the name I received at birth, and the name with which my photographs were first published in 1996, when I photographed Dead Can Dance for 4AD Records.
+I began choosing my middle name Elvira in 1997, and after a few years decided that I wished to be known by that name.
 I continued, however, to exhibit and publish my photographic work under my full name.
-In 2014, I exhibited for the first time as Elvira Piedra, the name with which I would like the work to be now attributed.
+In 2014, I exhibited for the first time as Elvira Piedra, and it is this name with which I would like the work to be now attributed.